PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 We headed along the ridge passing a gully giving a view of Middle Fell where April and Beefy where going to camp the night after.

-Thankfully the wind blew in better weather as we walked the ridge to Whin Rigg.
+Thankfully the wind blew in better weather for us as we walked the ridge to Whin Rigg.

-We made the short climb to Whin Rigg top which was Beefys' 199th Wainwright.
+We made the short climb to Whin Rigg top which was Beefys' 200 th Wainwright.

 Brilliant view up Wasdale from the Bridleway near Latterbarrow.

-After meeting Sue and Helen we set of up the small but lovely Buckbarrow.
-This is looking back the ridge we had descended from.
+After meeting Sue and Helen we set off up the small but lovely Buckbarrow.
+This is looking back the ridge we had descended.
 Tosh Tarn looks nice in the sun.

 Buckbarrow has several lovely tops to explore and that's Sue doing just that.